Miles Poindexter: Family

 In 1892, Poindexter married Elizabeth Gale Page (1866–1929) of Walla Walla.
 They were the parents of a son, Gale Aylett Poindexter (1893–1976).

-Poindexter remarried in 1936, becoming the husband of Elinor Jackson Junkin Latane, the widow of John Holladay Latane, a professor at Johns Hopkins University.

 Elizabeth Gale Page was the granddaughter of Joseph Gale, an executive of the Provisional Government of Oregon.
 She and Miles Poindexter were the aunt and uncle of actress Gale Page.

+Poindexter remarried in 1936, becoming the husband of Elinor Jackson Junkin Latane, the widow of John Holladay Latane, a professor at Johns Hopkins University.